sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 multiple cards, only if the *green token card* was the one from which the ✗ or ✔ symbols were used to interpret the result of the move)

+Green tokens are a currency you spend to activate "meta" parts of the game.
+See below for moves that let you "break" or "bend" rules, or partially take control of the narrative.

 ## Other flip complications: Wound cards

-Sometimes you flip over a Wound card.
-See the
+Sometimes you flip over a Wound card and must lose a Stamina point.
+See the [Combat chapter](#combat).
-[Combat chapter](#combat).